arnavdev04/cse15l-lab-reports/lab-report-1.md

        [user@sahara ~/lecture1]$ cd messages
        [user@sahara ~/lecture1/messages]$
     ```
-    *  The working directory here is `~/lecture1`.
+    *  The working directory before the command is `~/lecture1`.
     *  When we used the `cd` command with `messages` as the argument, which is a directory contained in  `~/lecture1` directory, the current directory changes to `~/lecture1/messages`.
     *  This output is consistent with our expectation as the `cd` command when passed with the name of a directory that the current directory contains, it resolves the path to its absolute address and changes the current directory to this new path.
-    *  This output is not an error but an expected behaviour.
+    *  This output is not an error, it is the expected behavior of changing to the specified directory.

 3. **Using the command with a path to a file as an argument**